ibm-cloud-docs/discovery-data/backup-restore.md

 This information applies only to installed deployments.
 {: note}

 You use the same set of backup and restore scripts to back up and restore data in any of the supported upgrade paths.
-The backup script stores the version of the service with data to back up on the existing deployment.
-The restore script detects the version of the service that is installed on the new {{site.data.keyword.icp4dfull_notm}} deployment and follows the appropriate steps to restore data to the detected version.
+The backup script stores the version number of the service with data to back up from the existing deployment.
+The restore script detects the version of the service that is installed on the new {{site.data.keyword.icp4dfull_notm}} deployment, and then follows the appropriate steps to restore data to the detected version.

 The following table lists the upgrade paths that are supported by the scripts.